On stage

 This resource is aligned to the Australian Curriculum: The Arts for years 5 & 6 students.

-- Explore movement and choreographic devices using the elements of dance to choreograph dances that communicate meaning (ACADAM009)
+- Manipulate the elements of dance and/or choreographic devices to choreograph dances that communicate ideas, perspectives and/or meaning (AC9ADA6C01)